-The effect on gross labor earnings can be decomposed along three margins: participation, intensive margin, and wage rate.
-After examining the effect on the participation margin, I check whether the reforms impacted the intensive margin of labor supply and the wage rate.
-Since the administrative data do not provide information on hours worked, I use days worked conditional on employment to measure of the intensive margin of employment.
+conditional on employment to measure of the intensive margin of employment.
 The wage rate is defined as earnings per day worked conditional on employment.
-The results are reported in Table 5 which reports the β_k coefficients from equation 2 at k = 12, k = 24, and k = 48 for different outcomes.
+The results are reported in Table 7 which reports the $\beta_k$ coefficients from equation 2 at k = 12, k = 24, and k = 48 for different outcomes.
 Panel A reports the results for the replacement rate reform.
 The effects on days worked, albeit small, are positive and significant at t = 12 and t = 24.
 This can be explained by selection into working: in the short run, working mothers in the treatment group are likely to be positively selected.
 There are no significant differences in days worked four years after the end of compulsory maternity leave.
 The table also reports the effects on the daily wage rate.
 While there is a slight negative effect at t = 12, there is no significant differences at t = 24 and t = 48.
-Panel B of Table 5 reports the results for the daily wage rate.
+Panel B of Table 7 reports the results for the duration reform.
+Again, we observe a positive and significant effect on days worked at t = 12 but zero effects at t = 24 and t = 48.
+There are no significant differences in wage rate four years after the end of compulsory maternity leave.